newtask/rockingMotorcycle/README.md

 | RUNNING | Motorcycle is driving | LED chase at high speed | Accelerometer continues detecting movement |
 | DEACCELERATE | Motorcycle is slowing down | LED chase is slowing down | Accelerometer does detect less movement |

+# How to install rockingMototcycle
+Check if you have python3 installed
+## Install libs
+- sudo apt-get install python3-rpi.gpio -y